jypark0/hermes/README.md

 pip install -r requirements.txt
 ```

-This was code was tested on the following specs:
+This code was tested on the following specs:
 * Ubuntu 22.04
 * Python 3.10
 * PyTorch 1.13.1
 * PyTorch Geometric 2.3.1

-## Usage

 This repo uses [Hydra](https://hydra.cc/) for config management (yaml files are inside `conf/`).
 See `conf/backbone` to see possible backbones (GemCNN, EMAN, Hermes), `conf/dataset` to see possible datasets, and `conf/dataset_backbone` to see dataset-specific backbone parameters.